OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Flatbox Rev 5 RGB/README.md

 Please note that all three of these versions use the same PCB.

-The `basic` verison is a remake of the Flatbox Rev 5 PCB that has a modified case to include Player LEDs as well as cutouts for tactile switch caps over the flaps that are present on the basic Rev 4 and Rev 5 cases.
+The `basic` version is a remake of the Flatbox Rev 5 PCB that has a modified case to include Player LEDs as well as cutouts for tactile switch caps over the flaps that are present on the basic Rev 4 and Rev 5 cases.
 The `art case` version goes a step further and offers a unique case design that uses a mid-frame drop in (idea taken from Mavercade and their line of Keebfighters) as well as a top plexi layer.
 The `Premium Art Case` version adds a bottom aluminum plate and foam to the `art case` version while also removing some height from the main body of the `art case` version.